tobsirl/ruby-wsl/practical-object-oriented-design/README.md

 #### Injecting Dependencies

 Referring to another class by name is a dependency.
 Injecting a dependency means passing it in as an argument.
-This is called dependency injection.
+This is called dependency injection

+#### Isolating Dependencies

+In certain cases, it may not be possible to remove a dependency due to severe constraints.
+Therefore, if you cannot remove a dependency, you should isolate it within a class.

+**Isolate Instance Creation**

+If you are so constrained that you cannot change the code to inject a Wheel into a Gear, you should isolate the creation of a new Wheel inside the Gear class.
+The intent is to explicitly expose the dependency while reducing its reach into your class.
+The next two examples illustrate this idea.